 Improvements and additions to Thorpe Lodge historic gate house at Holland Park School, London

-The house, home of Motagu Norman, Governor of the Bank of England, from 1904 until his death in 1950, has a rich and varied history of tenure with particular, high‐quality and special additions to match.
-A wealth of large, different and wonderful rooms give on to formal gardens to the south and west, but as the gateway to the new school, Thorpe Lodge currently finds itself in an awkward position.
-The north elevation feels closed and rear at the front entrance to the school, whilst the building as a whole is poorly serviced, inaccessible and showing the wear, tear and gloomy decoration of the last fifty years.
+The house, home of Motagu Norman, Governor of the Bank of England, from 1904 until his death in 1950, has a rich and varied history of tenure with particularly high‐quality and special additions to match.
+A wealth of large, different and wonderful rooms give onto formal gardens to the south and west, but as the gateway to the new school, Thorpe Lodge currently finds itself in an awkward position.
+The north elevation feels closed and rear at the front entrance to the school and the building is poorly serviced, inaccessible and showing the wear, tear and gloomy decoration of the last fifty years.

 A vision for sustainable school use with an enhanced identity for this special old building is timely.

 Location: Holland Park, London